2024 Fraser River sockeye escapement assessment plan

-- Mark-recapture studies: Mark-recapture studies are planned for the Harrison River (Summer Run).
+- Mark-Recapture Studies: Mark-recapture assessment is planned for the Harrison River (Summer Run) population.

-- Enumeration fences: Fences are planned for the Scotch Creek (Early Summer Run) and Cultus Lake (Late Run) populations.
+- Enumeration Fences: Fence assessments are planned for the Scotch Creek (Early Summer Run) and Cultus Lake (Late Run) populations.

-- Hydroacoustic: SONAR projects are planned for the Nadina and Taseko (Early Summer Run); Quesnel, Chilko and Stellako (Summer Run); and Birkenhead (Late Run) populations.
+- Hydroacoustic: SONAR assessments are planned for the Upper Chilliwack, Nadina and Taseko (Early Summer Run); Chilko and Stellako (Summer Run); and Birkenhead (Late Run) populations.

-Preliminary estimates are based on data that have been entered into the computer database at the completion of the field project.
+Preliminary estimates are based on data that have been entered into a database at the completion of the field project.
 Data accuracy has not been verified and bias tests have not been performed (e.g., mark-recapture studies).
 Significant changes in preliminary estimates are possible.
-The anticipated release schedule for Preliminary estimates is: Early Run (Stuart) in early November; Early Summer Run in early December; Summer Run in early January; and Late Run in early February 2024.
+The anticipated release schedule for Preliminary estimates is: Early Run (Stuart) in early November 2024; Early Summer Run in early December 2024; Summer Run in early January 2025; and Late Run in early February 2025.

 Near Final estimates are based on data that have been verified for accuracy, tested for bias and corrected for age composition (adults vs. jacks).
-Changes in near final estimates are unlikely.
-Near Final estimates will be available for all run groups in March 2024.
+Changes in Near final estimates are unlikely.
+Near Final estimates will be available for all run groups in March 2025.

 Contact us